simeononsecurity/simeononsecurity.ch/content/articles/password-complexity-security-article/index.en.md

 ## Conclusion

-In conclusion, password complexity rules, once considered the gold standard for online security, are becoming outdated.
+Wrapping up, password complexity rules, once considered the gold standard for online security, are becoming outdated.
 The evolution of cyber threats and the need for user-friendly security measures have led to the rise of modern authentication methods.
 While these methods are not without their own challenges, they offer a more balanced approach to security and user convenience.

 To stay secure online, organizations should consider adopting modern authentication methods, promoting user education, and raising awareness about the ever-present threat of cyberattacks.
 In this evolving landscape, adaptability and vigilance are key to safeguarding digital assets and personal information.